Upupdownn/DFT_code/README.md

 # DFT_code
-Frequency-Domain Transformation of cfDNA End-Motif Pro-files Enhances Cross-Cohort Cancer Detection
+Frequency-Domain Transformation of cfDNA End-Motif Profiles Enhances Cross-Cohort Cancer Detection

 ## Description
 This repository provides a DFT-based frequency-domain framework to improve the separability of pathological signals in cfDNA end-motif (EDM) profiles.